 A strong sense of social responsibility informs all of IIM Udaipur's activities.
 We are committed to giving back to society, playing a role in local development and being in the vanguard of applying principles of ecological sustainability.

-In the curriculum, this is reflected in PGP's mandatory Rural Immersion.
+In the curriculum, this is reflected in two year MBA's mandatory Rural Immersion.
 We believe it is essential for future managers to understand rural India.
 Rural Immersion starts with a course on the Indian Social and Political Environment and continues with the class dividing into five person teams which spend a week in a village where they work closely with NGOs to appreciate on-the-ground realities and challenges faced by those at the bottom of the pyramid.
 In their other courses students undertake forty to fifty projects per year with companies/NGOs in the region as part of class assignments.

 Students also make a strong contribution to social responsibility outside of class in their extra-curricular activities.
 Consult U, the consulting club, undertakes approximately six pro bono projects per year with regional non-profits including.